TechHog8984/Hide-Instance/README.md

 # Documentation:

-## First, you have to get the actual "class":
+## First, you have to get the actual class:
 ```lua
 local HideObject = loadstring(game:HttpGet('https://raw.githubusercontent.com/TechHog8984/Hide-Instance/main/script/HideObject.lua'))()
 ```

-## Then, you use the Create function to create your object as a substitute for Instance.new:
+## Then, you use the `Create` function to create your object as a substitute for Instance.new:
 ```lua
 local HideObject = loadstring(game:HttpGet('https://raw.githubusercontent.com/TechHog8984/Hide-Instance/main/script/HideObject.lua'))()